ugol/mockafka/README.md

 # Thanks

-At the moment mockafka it's just a wrapper on wonderful [librdkafka](https://github.com/edenhill/librdkafka) library functionality from [Magnus Edenhill](https://github.com/edenhill)
+At the moment mockafka is just a wrapper on wonderful [librdkafka](https://github.com/edenhill/librdkafka) library functionality from [Magnus Edenhill](https://github.com/edenhill)

 As stated in:
 https://docs.confluent.io/platform/current/clients/confluent-kafka-go/index.html#MockCluster